-- 1. That the local list of buildings as set out within Schedule 1 (Appendix 1) contained within the seven remaining zones be approved and adopted. - That authority be delegated to officers to consider the necessity for the introduction of Article 4 Directions, as may be relevant, to each locally listed building and thereafter, and following appropriate consultation, introduce such directions.
+- 1. That the local list of buildings as set out within Schedule 1 (Appendix 1) contained within the four zones be approved and adopted. - 2.
+That authority be delegated to officers to consider the necessity for the introduction of Article 4 Directions, as may be relevant, to each locally listed building and thereafter, and following appropriate consultation, introduce such directions. - 3.
+That Planning Committee nominate three members of Committee to form part of the Project Board to assist, where appropriate, in the delivery of the local listing project.